mitchellwaite/xbox360_xebuild_patches/README.md

 > [!IMPORTANT]
 > 1888 patches are in progress.
 There's a few things that don't work yet, namely:
 > * 3rd party hard drives (auth patch causes console to hang when a drive is plugged in, even an original one)
-> * Devkit encrypted xex'es
 >
-> We've got a DashLaunch substitute based on Byrom90's DashLaunch for 6770: https://github.com/mitchellwaite/BladesDL/tree/for1888, so things like the memory protection toggle for OG xbox games, ping patch, and liveblock work.
-No plugins, yet.
+> We've got a DashLaunch substitute based on Byrom90's DashLaunch for 6770: https://github.com/mitchellwaite/BladesDL/, so things like the memory protection toggle for OG xbox games, ping patch, liveblock, and automatically toggling the fallback xex key for having both dev and retail unsigned xex'es
 >
-> And for what it's worth, it's a very early kernel so a lot of homebrew WON'T work.
-XeLLLaunch2, Simple 360 NAND Flasher, and Xexmenu are basically all that i've got working so far.
+> And for what it's worth, it's a very early kernel so  some homebrew won't work.
 Anything that requires HvxExpansion or peek/poke backdoors that are NOT based on syscall 0 won't work.
 I'd need to reimplement those syscalls.

 - Consoles: All phats
 - Hack Type: DevGL and Glitch2m